darwin/simverse/readme.md

 This is a tool for lnd developers.
 It can generate local simnet clusters of requested size and shape.
 It uses docker-compose to manage the cluster and provides a set of helper scripts for your convenience.

-Tested on macOS only (but it should be easy to adapt it to linux environments, PRs welcome).
+Tested on macOS and ubuntu 18.10 only.

 ## Prerequisites: